 - Investment objectives: Ensure that the fund’s investment objective matches your financial needs.
 You may need to hold these funds for the long term as they carry unpredictable risks.
-An investment horizon of 5-7 years is recommended for foreign investment in mutual funds.
+An investment horizon of 5-7 years is recommended for global investment in mutual funds.

 - Expense ratio: The expense ratio is a fee that AMCs (Asset Management Companies) charge annually to cover their administrative and operating expenses.
 This fee is usually higher for international funds than for domestic mutual funds.
 You will want to check the expense ratio before investing.